configcat/terraform-provider-configcat/docs/resources/product_preferences.md

 - `mandatory_setting_hint` (Boolean) Indicates whether Feature flags and Settings must have a hint.
 Default: false.
 - `reason_required` (Boolean) Indicates that a mandatory note is required for saving and publishing.
 Default: false.
 - `reason_required_environments` (Map of Boolean) The environment specific mandatory note map block.
 Keys are the Environment IDs and the values indicate that a mandatory note is required for saving and publishing.
-- `show_variation_id` (Boolean) Indicates whether a variation ID's must be shown on the ConfigCat Dashboard.
+- `show_variation_id` (Boolean) Indicates whether variation IDs must be shown on the ConfigCat Dashboard.
 Default: false.

 ### Read-Only